saberkhoshdel/TDI_Project/README.md

 # TDI_Project

+Goal:
-Goal: create a visulization and planning tool for energy consumption and greenhouse gas emissions at buildings in Washington, DC
+Create a visulization and planning tool for energy consumption and greenhouse gas emissions at buildings in Washington, DC

 Introduction:
 - In large scale, buildings consume about 40% of world energy and generate about 40% of world Greenhouse Gas (GHG) emission.